Down and Out in Paris and London: Background

 After giving up his post as a policeman in Burma to become a writer, Orwell moved to rooms in Portobello Road, London at the end of 1927 when he was 24.
 While contributing to various journals, he undertook investigative tramping expeditions in and around London, collecting material for use in "The Spike", his first published essay, and for the latter half of Down and Out in Paris and London.
 In spring of 1928 he moved to Paris and lived at 6 Rue du Pot de Fer in the Latin Quarter, a bohemian quarter with a cosmopolitan flavour.
 American writers like Ernest Hemingway and F. Scott Fitzgerald had lived in the same area.
 Following the Russian Revolution, there was a large Russian emigre community in Paris.
 Orwell's aunt Nellie Limouzin also lived in Paris and gave him social and, when necessary, financial support.
 He led an active social life, worked on his novels and had several articles published in avant-garde journals.

 Orwell's Paris street, in the 5th arrondissement: "tall old-fashioned windows and dark grey leaded roofs; not far from the École Normale Supérieure—earlier in the twenties, Hemingway had lived only 500 yd from Orwell's street; Elliot Paul was then still living in his own 'narrow street', the Rue de la Huchette, in the same arrondissement down by the river near the Place Saint-Michel; and once, at the Deux Magots in 1928, Orwell thought he saw James Joyce."

 Orwell fell seriously ill in March 1929 and shortly afterwards had money stolen from the lodging house.
-The thief was probably not the young Italian described in Down and Out.
-In a later account, he said the theft was the work of a young woman whom he had picked up and brought back with him; it has been submitted that "consideration for his parents' sensibilities would have required the suppression of this misadventure".
-Whoever reduced Orwell to destitution did him a good turn; his final ten weeks in Paris sowed the seed of his first published book.
+In a later account, he said the theft was the work of a young woman whom he had picked up and brought back with him.
 Whether through necessity or just to collect material, and probably both, he undertook casual work as a dishwasher in restaurants.
 In August 1929 he sent a copy of "The Spike" to the Adelphi magazine in London, and it was accepted for publication.
 Orwell left Paris in December 1929 and returned to England, going straight home to his parents' house in Southwold.
 Later he acted as a private tutor to a disabled child there and also undertook further tramping expeditions, culminating in a stint working in the Kent hop fields in August and September 1931.
 After this adventure, he ended up in the Tooley Street kip, which he found so unpleasant that he wrote home for money and moved to more comfortable lodgings.